Met Office Safeguarding

 The Met Office engages in the formal planning consultation process.

-This ensures that important national capabilities such as the UK Weather Radar Network and other operational meteorological radio uses (eg - satellite direct reception) vital to the provision of meteorological services to aviation and other civil contingencies stakeholders are not unduly compromised by development.
+This ensures that important national capabilities such as the UK Weather Radar Network and other operational meteorological radio uses (eg -satellite direct reception) vital to the provision of meteorological services to aviation and other civil contingencies stakeholders are not unduly compromised by development.

 Wind turbines, in particular, have been shown to have the potential to adversely impact meteorological radio facilities, especially weather radar, if not sited with careful prior consideration.
-More information on what facilities the Met Office operates, impacts to our operations and how consultation by developers can help to mitigate such problems can be found in the guidance document Safeguarding Our Observations: Met Office guidelines for wind farm developers.

 The Met Office is strongly supportive of cross-government activities to meet renewable energy targets and looks to work with developers to help achieve those aims where possible.

 To aid the decision making of developers, we provide site-specific pre-planning advice for proposals sited in Met Office consultation zones.

 - Castor Bay

 - Clee Hill

 - Dean Hill